romanpirag/habitrack_front/README.md

 • Responsive design using CSS GRID / FLEXBOX.
 Site works well on mobile devices.

-☝️🤓 A project focused on a has many to many relationship and creating a stylish + responsive page.
+☝️🤓 A project focused on a has many to many relationship and creating stylish + responsive pages.

 ## Contact